 What is Rheumatoid Arthritis?

-Rheumatoid is a long-term autoimmune disorder.
+Rheumatoid arthritis is a long-term autoimmune disorder.
 Rheumatoid arthritis can affect more than just your joints.
-The body experiences inflammation, pain, and swelling around the joints and other parts of the body.
-Generally, it affects the hand and feet areas but it can happen in any joint of the body.
+The body experiences inflammation, pain, and swelling around the joints, as well as other parts of the body.
+Generally, it affects the hand and feet areas, but it can happen in any joint of the body.
 Usually, it targets the same joints on both sides.
 However, in some people, rheumatoid arthritis can damage other parts of the body like skin, eyes, lungs, heart, and blood vessels.

 The patient experiences the pain especially upon getting up in the morning or after sitting down for a while.
 Some patients even experience fatigue.
 The research revealed that up to 1% of the world’s population is affected by RA.
 The number of patients suffering due to RA is estimated to be 1.3 million.